Skip to content

 Smoking: Women who smoke are more likely to develop CVD than men who smoke.

-Menopause: Low levels of estrogen after menopause increase the risk of developing disease in smaller blood vessels.
+Menopause: Low levels of estrogen after menopause increase the risk of developing cardiovascular disease.

 Pregnancy complications: High blood pressure or diabetes during pregnancy can increase a mother’s long-term risk of high blood pressure, diabetes and CVD.